dikortis/LetsTalkETC/Episodes/Episode_12.md

  so did you it is one of the points you're making that it's up to the alt coin to decide what to write to the
-Bitcoin block chain but if they don't write enough information then they could be in trouble so it's that is that correct that what you're saying
+Bitcoin blockchain but if they don't write enough information then they could be in trouble so it's that is that correct that what you're saying